EllaBrands/stanDev/Introduction-to-Stan-for-New-Developers.md

 Welcome to Stan!
-We're excited that you are interested in contributing to the project.
-Before you can contribute you will have to familiarize yourself with the particular processes for new contributions that we have incorporated to facilitate the growth of the project.
+We're excited that you're interested in contributing to the project.
+Before you're able to contribute, there are some processes and other information that are good to know.

 The Stan project is [hosted on GitHub](https://github.com/stan-dev) so you will have to create a GitHub account if you do not yet already have one.
 Developer discussions are [hosted on Discourse](http://discourse.mc-stan.org) so you will have to create an account there in order to ask questions or participate in discussions.